mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

    Document increased paid storage manager operation.

-Manager operations enable end-users to interact with the Tezos blockchain -- e.g., transferring funds or calling :doc:`smart contracts<michelson>`.
+Manager operations enable end-users to interact with the Mavryk blockchain -- e.g., transferring funds or calling :doc:`smart contracts<michelson>`.
 A manager operation is issued by a single *manager* account which signs the operation and pays the